RobRendell/gTove/README.md

-Basic idea: use Google Drive as the data store: images for maps and minis, JSON data for minis and maps and scenarios.
-Have a single top-level folder that VGT creates, then populate Minis, Maps, Scenarios, Player and GM folders under that.
-Hopefully with Drive being file-ID based, it won't matter if the user subsequently moves the VGT top-level file into a subfolder.
+# Virtual Gaming Tabletop

+This project is a lightweight web application to simulate a virtual tabletop on which can sit maps and miniatures.
+To make the hosting costs as low as possible and to allow other people to fork the project, Google Drive is used to store shared resources such as the images for miniatures and maps, and to persist data for things like scenarios.

 There are two JSON files for every session - GM and player.
 They are shared so the players can see images and the Player JSON file but not the GM's,